 Overview of Higher Education in Arizona

-Arizona is home to 71 degree-granting institutions, according to a 2018-2019 report from the National Center for Education Statistics (NCES).
-Of those, 29 are public institutions, 12 are nonprofit, and 30 are for-profit.
+Arizona is home to 71 degree-granting institutions, according to a report from the NCES.
+Of those schools, 29 are public institutions, 12 are non-profit, and 30 are for-profit.

 The NCES also looked at the tuition and fees at Arizona’s 4-year public institutions from that same year.
 In-state students paid an average of $10,660 per year, which is above the national average, while the cost for out-of-state students was right in line with the national average at $26,383.